tidewave-ai/roadmap/README.md

 Please do not open issues in this repository.
 Instead:

 * [Join our Discord](https://discord.gg/5GhK7E54yA) and provide feedback in the relevant channels
-* [Join our waiting list](https://forms.gle/8MeXwGjpBFDeGNQw9) if you are looking for integration with new languages/frameworks
+* Also consider [filling in our survey](https://forms.gle/8MeXwGjpBFDeGNQw9) if you are looking for integration with new languages/frameworks

 We continuously evaluate user feedback and prioritize development based on demand and impact.
 As features gain traction through user requests, we'll update here accordingly.